“Hello World” in OpenPGP #

 Obtaining Alice’s certificate #

-For a third party to interact with Alice, e.g. send encrypted messages to Alice, they need Alice’s certificate (also known as an “OpenPGP public key”).
+For a third party to interact with Alice, e.g. to send encrypted messages to Alice, they need Alice’s certificate (also known as an “OpenPGP public key”).

 .
 We can extract the certificate from the TSK file by running: